 - The refrigerator is always jammed full to bursting.
 Adding any more produce becomes a game of tetris.
 (Note the lack of photographic proof…I didn’t think is was necessary to share that mess.)

 - Produce all over the kitchen.
-Cucumbers sliced and salted, calendula petals drying for salves, mint leaves drying for tea, dilly beans fermenting, summer squash accumulating in piles, jars needing to be labeled, bowls of misc. produce I’m trying to ignore…
+Cucumbers sliced and salted, calendula petals drying for salves, mint leaves drying for tea, dilly beans fermenting, summer squash accumulating in piles, jars needing to be labeled, bowls of miscellaneous produce I’m trying to ignore…

 - My grocery lists consist of things like salt, mustard seeds, ziploc bags, vinegar, and sugar–in large quantities.